LGBTQ rights in Brazil: Healthcare ban

 In April 2025, Brazil's Federal Council of Medicine (CFM) passed a resolution banning gender-affirming care for minors, but reduced the age for gender affirming surgical procedures from 25 to 21.
 As justification for the latter, the CFM cited a new law passed in 2022, which lowered the minimum age limit for sterilization procedures such as tubal ligation and vasectomies in the country from 25 to 21.
 A few days later, LGBTQ+ advocates filed an ADI (Direct Action of Unconstitutionality) to the Supreme Court in an attempt to get the ban on gender-affirming care for minors overturned.

+On July 25, 2025, the Federal Court of Acre blocked the Federal Council of Medicine's resolution, restoring gender-affirming care for minors nationwide.

+On October 2, 2025, Federal Judge Flávio Dino overturned the Court's decision and reinstated the resolution.

 Non-binary gender

+Federal

 There is no recognition of a third gender option nationwide, but since 2020 non-binary and intersex people have been getting court authorizations to register their sex as "unspecified", "non-identified", "intersex", or "non-binary" in the civil registry.
 On 6 May 2025, the Superior Court of Justice decided that it is possible to rectify the civil registry to include the neutral gender.
 The Superior Court's decision only affects the plaintiff, but serves as a precedent that can be followed in similar cases.

 For the purpose of filling out and printing the Identity Card, the gender field must follow the ICAO standardization, with 1 character, M, F or X (for non-binary people).
 Since January 11, 2024, issuing bodies in the States and the Federal District have been obliged to adopt these Identity Card standards established by the Federal Government.
 The information in the gender field can be self-determined and self-declared by the person when filling in the data, at the Identification Institutes.

 While requesting a new passport, Brazilians are able to select an unspecified sex.
 Following the international standard, the "unspecified" option is represented in the passport with the letter X, instead of the letters M or F, for male or female, respectively.
 The gender option contained in the passport must reflect the information expressed in the birth certificate or other official identification document.
 I.e, whenever the information expressed on the certificate is different from "male" or "female", the alternative will be used.
 The use of option X, or "not specified", comes from the international standard ICAO (International Civil Aviation Organization), which specifies the printing of the "Gender of the holder" by "use of the initial letter commonly used in the country of origin", being "capital letter F for feminine, M for masculine, or X for unspecified".